 FHA vs Conventional Loans for New Homes: What are the Differences?

 As a future homebuyer, you have lots of mortgage options to consider.
-Let’s take a look at the main ways that these two types of loans differ.
+When comparing FHA vs conventional loans for new homes, look at the main ways that these two types of loans differ.

 Minimum Down Payment